-The board of directors sets the strategy for liquidity risk and delegates the responsibility for oversight and implementation of the policy to the Assets and Liabilities Committee (ALCO).
+The board of directors sets the strategy for liquidity risk and delegates the responsibility for oversight and implementation of the policy to the Assets and Liability Committee (ALCO).
 The liquidity position is managed daily by Treasury and Financial Services in conjunction with Market Risk Management.
-Assessment of liquidity is carried out through daily and weekly reports aimed at evaluating limit compliances across all the key liquidity management criteria e.g., funding gap, liquidity mismatches, etc.
+Assessment of liquidity is carried out through daily and weekly reports aimed at evaluating limit compliances across all the key liquidity management criteria e.g. funding agap, liquidity mismatches, etc.

-The Assets and Liabilities Committee (ALCO) has the primary responsibility for managing liquidity risk arising from asset and liability creation activities.
+The Assets & Liability Committee (ALCO) has the primary responsibility for managing liquidity risk arising from assets and liability creation activities.
 Deliberate strategies put in place to ensure the Group is protected from liquidity risk include:

-- Liquidity risk identification at transaction, portfolio and entity levels using the defined early warning liquidity risk indicators such as deposit attrition, funding mismatch and funding concentrations to mention a few. - Establishment of the Group's liquidity risk appetite, which is the amount of risk FCMB is willing to accept in pursuit of value using relevant liquidity risk ratios and assets and liability funding gaps. - Establishment of methodologies for measuring and reporting on the Group's liquidity risk profile against set appetite and also sensitizing against unforeseen circumstances using liquidity risk scenario analysis. - Establishment of preventive (limit setting and management) as well as corrective (contingency funding plan - CFP) controls over liquidity risk. - Maintaining a diversified funding base consisting of customer deposits (both retail and corporate) and wholesale market deposits and maintaining contingency deposits and contingency liabilities.
+- Liquidity risk identification at transaction, portfolio and entity levels using the defined early warning liquidity risk indicators such as deposit attrition, funding mismatch and funding concentrations to mention a few. - Establishment of the Group's liquidity risk appetite, which is the amount of risk FCMB is willing to accept in pursuit of value using relevant liquidity risk ratios and assets and liability funding gaps. - Establishment of methodologies for measuring and reporting on the Group's liquidity risk profile against set appetite and also sensitizing against unforeseen circumstances using liquidity risk scenario analysis. - Establishment of preventive (limit setting and management) as well as corrective (Contingency Funding Plan -CFP) controls over liquidity risk. - Maintaining a diversified funding base consisting of customer deposits (both retail and corporate) and wholesale market deposits and maintaining contingency deposits and contingency liabilities.

-- Corrying a portfolio of bighly liquid as - Carrying a portfolio of highly liquid assets, diversified by currency and maturity. - Monitoring liquidity ratios, maturity mismatches, behavioural characteristics of the Group's financial assets and liabilities, and the extent to which they are encumbered.
+- Carrying a portfolio of highly liquid assets, diversified by currency and maturity. - Monitoring liquidity ratios, maturity mismatches, behavioural characteristics of the Group's financial assets and liabilities, and the extent to which they are encumbered.

-The Group conducts regular stress testing on its liquidity position using different scenarios including normal, mild and severe stress situations.
+The Group conducts regular stress testing on its liquidity position using different scenarios including Normal, Mild and Severe stress situations.
 The scenarios anticipate changes in key financial indicators such as interest rate movement, sharp reduction in Development Financial Institutions (DFIs) as a result of current security challenges, economic downturn among others.
 Stress results are presented to ALCO to elicit proactive liquidity management decisions.
 The committee's resolutions are tracked for impact assessment and anticipated stability in liquidity management.

-The Risk Management Division acts as the secretariat for ALCO and provides the necessary analytics (maturity/repricing gap and balance sheet analysis) required for taking proactive liquidity management decisions.
-The Group's Treasury and Financial Services Division is responsible for executing ALCO decisions and in particular, ensuring that the Group is optimally and profitably funded at any point in time.
+The Risk Management Division acts as the secretariat for ALCO and provides the necessary analytics (Maturity/Repricing Gap and Balance sheet analysis) required for taking proactive liquidity management decisions.
+The Group's Treasury & Financial Services Division is responsible for executing ALCO decisions and in particular, ensuring that the Group is optimally and profitably funded at any point in time.

-(i) Exposure to liquidity risk
+i Exposure to Liquidity Risk

-The key measures adopted by the Group for liquidity management are maturity profile (on and off balance sheet) and maturity analysis.
+The key measures adopted by the Group for liquidity management are Maturity Profile (on and off balance sheet) and Maturity Analysis.
 Details of the reported ratio of the Group's net liquid assets to deposit from customers as at the reporting period are given as:

-2016 2015
+PERIOD 2016 2015

 At 31 December 31.21% 35.78%

 Average for the year 36.30% 38.59%

 Maximum for the year 43.19% 48.56%

 Minimum for the year 30.08% 32.97%